Ulcerative Colitis Treatment Options You Should Be Aware Of

 These drugs, such as infliximab and adalimumab, act against a protein produced by the immune system and may be combined with other immunosuppressants.

-Antibiotics including metronidazole, ampicillin and ciprofloxacin are typically used when infection is present or when there are fistulas around the anal canal.
+Antibiotics including metronidazole, ampicillin, and ciprofloxacin are typically used when infection is present or when there are fistulas around the anal canal.
 Additional medications that are sometimes given include anti-diarrheal medications such as loperamide, iron supplements for those with chronic intestinal bleeding who are at risk for anemia, and over-the-counter pain relievers including acetaminophen.
-Importantly, the pain relievers ibuprofen, naproxen sodium and diclofenac sodium should not be used as they can worsen symptoms and the severity of disease.
+Importantly, the pain relievers ibuprofen, naproxen sodium and diclofenac sodium should not be used to treat ulcerative colitis as they can worsen symptoms and the severity of disease.

-It’s also important to control stress, as it can worsen symptoms and may trigger flare-ups.
-Exercise, meditation, yoga and biofeedback, a stress-reduction technique designed to reduce muscle tension and slow heart rate via a feedback machine, are often recommended to help patients reduce stress levels.
+It’s also important to control stress, as it can worsen UC symptoms and may trigger ulcerative colitis flare-ups.
+Exercise, meditation, yoga and biofeedback, a stress-reduction technique designed to reduce muscle tension and slow heart rate via a feedback machine, are often recommended to help ulcerative colitis patients reduce stress levels.